dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

                    true))
 {% endhighlight %}

+## The power of generics - create a name form and a password form ##

 Hopefully this works as expected.
 Now you must be thinking, why did we define so many generic components instead of directly creating the components themselves?
 Couldn't we have tailored input-and-prompt to just worry about email addresses?
 Well we could have.
 But because we made it generic, we now a password, and name form for free!
 Just add in the following:

 {% highlight clojure  %}